makerGeek/spokify/replit.md

 Spokify is a modern web application that helps users learn languages through interactive song lyrics.
 The application combines music streaming with AI-powered translations and vocabulary building to create an engaging language learning experience.
 Built with React on the frontend and Express on the backend, it features a Spotify-inspired interface with real-time translation capabilities.

+**NEW: Open Access - No Invite Codes Required!
+All users can now access Spokify immediately after registration without any invite codes or activation requirements.**

 ## User Preferences

 Preferred communication style: Simple, everyday language.